dead-channel-jp/dead-channel-jp/manuscripts/nagura_am.md

 東浩紀
 -->

-> A questions about charaters is a question about love, and also a novel about characters is a philosophical thought experiment about love.
+> A question about charaters is a question about love, and also a novel about characters is a philosophical thought experiment about love.
 Inheriting [Motoko Arai](https://en.wikipedia.org/wiki/Motoko_Arai)'s _"...Speechless"_（…絶句）, Nagura updates it in this internet environment.
 This is a new born masterpiece of philosophical characters' novels.
 Narrative parts written in Kansai dialect are also good!
 >
 > [Hiroki Azuma](https://en.wikipedia.org/wiki/Hiroki_Azuma)